 Summary of the Colombia Volunteer Project

 The Project: The Globalteer Colombia Kids Programme works with two government approved projects for vulnerable children; regulated by the Ministry of Family Wellbeing.
 They provide education, shelter, food and safe haven from the streets to those children forced into a desperate situation.

 Project Location: The modern vibrant city of Medellin.
 Known as Colombia's city of eternal spring due to its near perfect sub tropical climate.
 The city home to countless museums, restaurants and bars.
 As well as pretty plazas, art galleries and Spanish colonial architecture.

-Hours: Volunteers work six hours a day from Monday to Friday, with weekends free for relaxing in the city or travelling to other parts of this beautiful and fascinating country.
+Hours: Volunteers work six hours a day from Monday to Friday.
+Weekends are free for relaxing in the city or travelling to other parts of this beautiful and fascinating country.

 Duration: Volunteer placements are year-round, from 1 to 12 weeks.